knpuniversity/phpstorm-settings/README.md

 **Share your Favorite Settings!** This isn't meant to be a readonly repository.
 Have something you love about your PhpStorm setup?
 Create a pull request and share it.

-First, a thanks to @nicwortel for this https://github.com/nicwortel/phpstorm-ide-config repository, which contains some nice settings (including stuff that we don't have here).
+First, a thanks to [nicwortel](https://github.com/nicwortel) for this https://github.com/nicwortel/phpstorm-ide-config repository, which contains some nice settings (including stuff that we don't have here).
 He also did a realy nice job with his README, and I've borrowed parts of it shamelessly.